The deg filter analyzes scale degrees in **kern data. The deg

 changed to the next scale degrees syllable.
 For example the flatted

-tonic, or C♭ in fixed do, will be displayed as ti
+tonic, or C♭ in fixed do, will be displayed as ti rather than

 If you do not want chromatic alterations included in the solfège syllables, remove them with the shed before displaying in music notation: